willholsten/carmichael-kingham-co/content/about.md

 ---
 pageTitle: About us
-seoTitle: Carmichael Kingham & Co. provides corporate accounting and advisory services to help businesses grow.
+seoDescription: Carmichael Kingham & Co. provides corporate accounting and advisory services to help businesses grow.
 quote: We take care of the accounting so you can focus on growth.
 ---